sandal-tan/dotfiles/README.md

     curl --silent https://git.io/JvO8d | bash

-Will use master as the ref, however, the variable `REF` can be defined and the branch will be downloaded instead.
+will download the latest from  `master`, however, the variable `REF` can be defined and the branch will be downloaded instead, such as:

+    curl --silent https://git.io/JvO8d | REF=init bash

 ## Notes